mwaltersbmc/helix-tools/hitt/README.md

 All of the tests are read-only and will not make changes to the system.
 However, please note that the checks which discover the tenant and service details from the Helix Platform deploy a tctl job/pod in the same way as the Jenkins HELIX_ITSM_INTEROPS pipeline.
 The job/pod are deleted after use.

+**Logging**

+HITT records the script output in a file called **hitt.log**.
+It also creates a **values.log** with the pipeline input values in pre-is mode, or values read from the cluster for post-is.
+Log files for each of the Jenkins pipelines, containing the console output of the last build, are created as PIPELINE_NAME.log.
+All of these files are added to **hittlogs.zip** which can be sent to BMC Support if needed.

+NOTE - password values are not logged.

 **Checks Summary**

 Different groups of tests and checks are run depending on the operating mode and discovered information.
 Some groups query information which is then used by other checks.